Margaret Hill (social reformer)

-Margaret Neville Hill CBE (née Keynes, 1885 – 1970) devoted her career to the welfare of the elderly and was the founder of Hill Homes in Highgate, and Hornsey Housing Trust in Hornsey.
+Margaret Neville Hill CBE (née Keynes; 1885 – 22 June 1970) devoted her career to the welfare of the elderly and was the founder of Hill Homes in Highgate, and Hornsey Housing Trust in Hornsey.

 Early years

-Margaret Neville Hill was born in Cambridge in 1885, the middle child of three of John Neville Keynes (1852–1949) and Florence Ada Keynes (1861–1958).
+Margaret Neville Keynes was born in Cambridge in 1885, the middle child of three of John Keynes and Florence Ada Keynes.
 Her older brother was the economist John Maynard Keynes and her younger brother the distinguished surgeon and scholar Sir Geoffrey Keynes.
 She was brought up in Harvey Road, Cambridge and was educated at home by a governess and later at Wycombe Abbey School.

 Career

 Cambridge

-Instead of academia, Margaret chose a career which followed the pattern of her mother's, who after attending Newnham College, Cambridge, went on to become a social reformer, magistrate and the first woman councillor of Cambridge, becoming Mayor in 1932.
+Instead of academia, Margaret chose a career which followed the pattern of her mother's.
+Florence Keynes had attended Newnham College, Cambridge, went on to become a social reformer, magistrate and the first woman councillor of Cambridge, becoming Mayor in 1932.
 She established an early juvenile labour exchange, the Cambridge Boys' Employment Registry, and was secretary of the local Charity Organisation Society, which provided pensions for the elderly living in poverty.

 Margaret's first job was at the Boys' Employment Registry with Eglantyne Jebb (founder of the Save the Children charity in 1919), later setting up a similar one for girls.
 There is a Blue Plaque above 82 Regent Street where the Boys' Employment Registry was sited.
 Margaret and Eglantyne developed a close relationship, which came to an end with Margaret's engagement to Archibald Hill in February 1913.
 Margaret resigned as Secretary of the Boy's Employment Registry in 1912, when her friend and future sister-in-law, Margaret Darwin, the daughter of Sir George Howard Darwin and granddaughter of Charles Darwin, took over, but she remained on the board until 1920, when the Hills moved to Manchester, then London in 1923.